Non-Resident SDLT Surcharge Rules: Commencement, Transitional Rules, and Contract Vari

 What the official source says

-• the buyer is an individual,
+• the contract is varied;

 What this means in practice